Photo: Takeshi Kondo

 In my talk, I will introduce my study of the pseudogap state in cuprates by high-resolution angle-resolved photoelectron spectroscopy (ARPES), clearly demonstrating that the pseudogap state competes with superconductivity.
 I will also present the successful observation of a "small Fermi pocket" near the Mott phase.
 The investigation of the lightly-doped Mott state may lead to the elucidation of the relationship between the Fermi arc and small Fermi pocket in cuprates, which has been a theoretical difficulty for many years.
 Importantly, the substitution of elements for carrier doping causes significant inhomogeneity in electronic states, making it hard to investigate the intrinsic electronic properties of the lightly-doped Mott state.
 The multi-layered cuprates focused on in my study has inner CuO2

 planes avoiding direct contact with charge reservoir layers, which realize a clean electronic system without the disorder.
 These compounds became the key to our successful observation of "small Fermi pockets", which could allow further development of the study of cuprates, as will be discussed in my lecture.

-Associate Professor Inoue was awarded the Sir Martin Wood Prize at the Millennium Science Forum which took place in November 2019.
-The Millennium Science Forum was established in 1998 to promote scientific exchange between Britain and Japan and recognize the work of outstanding young Japanease researchers.
+Associate Professor Kondo was awarded the Sir Martin Wood Prize at the Millennium Science Forum which took place in November 2020.
+The Millennium Science Forum was established in 1998 to promote scientific exchange between Britain and Japan and recognize the work of outstanding young Japanese researchers.
 The prize is named after Sir MartinWood, founder of Oxford Instruments.